GuyMichael/Reactdroid/README.md

 and the *Store* handles the update for you, telling your *component* when to (re) *render*. simple as that.

-### Quick Start
-The best way to start using this architecture is to look at the [working example's Readme](https://github.com/GuyMichael/ReactiveAppExample)

 R8 / ProGuard